godaddy/serverless-aws-servicecatalog/README.md

 **Serverless Framework versions**

-This plugin is now targeted at serverless v2, if you are using serverless@1 use `v1.2.1`.
+This plugin is now targeted at serverless@2, if you are using serverless@1 use `v1.2.1`.

 ## Install